 Not only did they funnel water away from the doors, you could bolt stuff to ‘em with ease.
 Useful things like roof racks.
 Now it seems you need an engineer’s degree to fit a simple basket-styled roof rack to a modern 4X4.
-Thankfully, there’s the odd gutter left on the ‘real’ 4X4s (take a bow Defender and
+Roof gutters might look a little goofy on a modern 4X4, but they’d sure make life easier!

-Ahh, the simplicity of the beam axle.
+Ahh, the simplicity of the solid axle.
 And the articulation.
 Sure, it doesn’t give the sweet, supple ride of the independent stuff, but there’s just so much less to go wrong.
 Like CV-busting angles.
 God bless the manufacturers who bravely hold onto these low-tech legends.
-The Patrols, the Wranglers and the Troopies – may they never utter the words ‘independent’ in public again.
+The Grenadiers, the Wranglers and the Troopies – may they never utter the words ‘independent’ in public again.

 Perfect control for steep inclines, water crossings, whatever.
 Not to mention poor man’s cruise control.
 How we miss the hand throttle on challenging bumpy tracks.